MarcusGastaldello/FRICOSIPY/docs/surface_mass_balance.md

 !!! note

-    The [*FRICOSIPY result viewer*](result_viewer.md) contains a plotting function that can automatically produce both a surface energy balance and surface mass balance graph (akin to the figures above) for any output dataset.
+    The [*FRICOSIPY result viewer*](result_viewer.md) contains a plotting function that can automatically produce a surface mass balance graph (akin to the figure above) for any output dataset.

 <hr style="height:2px; background-color:#8b8b8b; border:none;" />